the-data-center/geojson-data-link/README.md

 # GeoJSON Data Link
 A NodeJS library to link properties on two different GeoJSON files by determining if a geographic point is within a larger geographic region and linking the metadata.
+This project is sponsored by [The Data Center of Southeast Louisiana](https://www.datacenterresearch.org)

 ## Installation

-It's not on NPM just yet but here's how it will work shortly:

 `npm install geojson-data-link`